JCurran0499/MatrixScript/README.md

 ```

 #### Allow Frontend CORS Permissions
-Use `cd backend` to enter the backend directory.
-From here, edit the **.env** file, and fill in your front server's IP address or domain in the `FRONTEND` value.
+Edit the **.env** file, and fill in your frontend server's IP address or domain in the `FRONTEND` value.
 This way, your web app backend will be able send CORS permissions to your frontend.
 <br/>
 <br/>

 #### Run the Program
 ```
-cd backend
 ./start.sh
 ```